 There are only really two lifts that make up Olympic lifting.
 These are the “clean and jerk” as well as the “snatch.”
-They seem very similar to standard barbells, but don’t be fulled.
-The grip size is much wider at 2 inches in diameter, and the Olympic Barbell rolls much easier to allow the lifter to maintain grip properly throughout the entirety of the lift.
+They seem very similar to standard barbells, but don’t be fooled.
+The grip size is much wider at just under 2 inches in diameter, and the Olympic Barbell rolls much easier to allow the lifter to maintain grip properly throughout the entirety of the lift.

 They also have more whip which is essential for Olympic lifters and their safety.
 The knurling is also a tad softer since the bar moves in the hands of a weightlifter more and rough knurling can destroy their hands.
 They are also designed to handle Olympic plates rather than regular.